How to use the HDHomeRun on a TV that doesn't have the HDHomeRun app

 SiliconDust has no official affiliations or partnerships with the below recommendations, and receives no compensation for these links.
 Since these are third party products under the control of another company, we cannot guarantee 100% that they will always work, but we do take care to only recommend options that are generally safe purchases, and things that we have actually used ourselves and recommend to our own friends and family.

-- USA the Onn Google TV 4K Plus is in stock at most Walmarts and will ship to just about any location in the US, and only costs about $30 USD.
-It is particularly well supported by the HDHomeRun app, and we specifically test new releases on it.: https://www.walmart.com/ip/ONN-4K-PLUS/15557424949
+- USA the Onn 4K Google TV Streaming Stick is in stock at most Walmarts and will ship to just about any location in the US, and only costs about $40 USD.
+It is particularly well supported by the HDHomeRun app: https://www.walmart.com/ip/ONN-4K-STREAMING/18355665352

 Option 2 - DLNA